 Millard Fillmore Blake

-Millard Fillmore Blake was born January 15, 1856, in Martinsburg, Blair County, PA, and died May 8, 1906, in Martinsburg, Bedford (Blair) County, PA, at age 50.
-He was the son of James Blake and Margaret Ellen Brown.
+Millard Fillmore Blake was born January 15, 1856, in Martinsburg, Blair County, PA, and died May 8, 1906, in Martinsburg, Blair Co., PA, at age 50.
+Buried in Fairview Cemetery, Martinsburg, Blair Co., PA.
+He is the son of James Blake of Washington Co., MD, and Margaret Ellen "Maggie" Brown of Armaugh Borough, Blair Co., PA.

-Mary Alice Fluke was born August 5, 1852, in Pennsylvania and died May 9, 1929, at the home of her daughter, Mrs. John A. Markley, 1400 N. Second St., Harrisburg, PA, at age 76.
-She was the daughter of Samuel S. Fluke of Woodbury, Bedford Co., PA, and Esther A. "Hetty" Bender of Unknown.
+Mary Alice Fluke was born August 5, 1852, in Hopewell, Bedford Co., PA, and died May 9, 1929, at the home of her daughter, Mrs. John A. Markley, 1400 N. Second St., Harrisburg, Dauphin Co., PA, at age 76.
+Buried in Fairview Cemetery, Martinsburg, Blair Co., PA.
+She is the daughter of Samuel S. Fluke of Woodbury, Bedford Co., PA, and Esther A. "Hetty" Bender of Unknown.

 Millard Fillmore Blake and Mary Alice Fluke were married August 20, 1875, in Pennsylvania.